It’s as if we all went to bed one night, and when we woke up the next day, everything had changed.

 Hands are replaceable.
 Human hands are being replaced by robotic hands.
 And managing robots is not a job that requires hands-on managers.
-This trend towards automation is not stopping.
-The book, Impact of Emerging Digital Technologies on Leadership in Global Business, reports that 47 percent of U.S. jobs are likely to be automated.
+This trend toward automation is not stopping.
+The book Impact of Emerging Digital Technologies on Leadership in Global Business reports that 47 percent of U.S. jobs are likely to be automated.
 This is will change the nature of work in all industries.
 Robot hands can now thread a needle.
 As the steel fingers of automation reach even further and grab more of the work once done by human hands, an almost unimaginable future begins to appear.

 We once used machines to build things, and we managed hands.
 Now we build machines to build machines.
 When there are no hands left, what still needs to be managed?